raspberrypilearning/xai-challenge-submit/en/step_2.md

 📌 **What's It About?**
 Got feedback?
 Great!
 Now, make your app even cooler.
 It's like leveling up in a video game.
 📌 **Your Move**:
 List the feedback.
-Tweak your app like customizing your game character with new outfits and powers.
+Tweak your app like customizing your game character with new outfits and powers, or make the instructions clearer.

 ---